Temur01/shadowizard/README.md

 ## Options

-myshadow supports 2 options, both of which are optional:
+my_shadow supports 2 options, both of which are optional:

 - _shadow_type_ - _hard/soft_ (Defaults to soft)
 - _padding_ - _boolean_ (Defaults to false)